The Sherwin-Williams (NYSE:SHW) Updates Q3 2021 Earnings Guidance

-Several research firms recently weighed in on SHW.
-Wells Fargo & Company cut their price target on The Sherwin-Williams from $330.00 to $327.00 and set an overweight rating on the stock in a research note on Thursday.
-Zacks Investment Research upgraded The Sherwin-Williams from a hold rating to a buy rating and set a $297.00 price target on the stock in a research note on Friday, June 4th.
-Robert W. Baird restated a buy rating and issued a $325.00 price target on shares of The Sherwin-Williams in a research note on Wednesday, July 28th.
-KeyCorp upped their price target on The Sherwin-Williams from $320.00 to $330.00 and gave the stock an overweight rating in a research note on Monday, August 2nd.
-Finally, Citigroup downgraded The Sherwin-Williams from a buy rating to a neutral rating and cut their target price for the company from $331.00 to $309.00 in a research note on Thursday, September 9th.
-Four research analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
-According to MarketBeat, the company presently has an average rating of Buy and a consensus price target of $330.75.
+Several analysts have issued reports on SHW shares.
+Bank of America raised shares of The Sherwin-Williams from an underperform rating to a buy rating and upped their price target for the stock from $222.00 to $325.00 in a research report on Thursday, June 10th.
+Royal Bank of Canada decreased their target price on shares of The Sherwin-Williams from $340.00 to $330.00 and set an outperform rating for the company in a research report on Wednesday, September 29th.
+Morgan Stanley raised their price objective on shares of The Sherwin-Williams from $315.00 to $345.00 and gave the stock an overweight rating in a research report on Friday, August 20th.
+Barclays raised their price objective on The Sherwin-Williams from $299.00 to $305.00 and gave the company an equal weight rating in a research note on Wednesday, July 28th.
+Finally, Deutsche Bank Aktiengesellschaft boosted their price objective on The Sherwin-Williams from $315.00 to $320.00 and gave the company a buy rating in a research note on Wednesday, July 28th.
+Three analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock presently has an average rating of Buy and an average price target of $340.28.

-In other The Sherwin-Williams news, SVP Bryan J. Young sold 1,662 shares of the firm’s stock in a transaction dated Monday, September 13th.
-The stock was sold at an average price of $303.75, for a total transaction of $504,832.50.
-Following the sale, the senior vice president now directly owns 3,849 shares of the company’s stock, valued at $1,169,133.75.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, insider Joseph F. Sladek sold 432 shares of the firm’s stock in a transaction dated Monday, September 13th.
-The shares were sold at an average price of $302.32, for a total value of $130,602.24.
+In related news, CFO Allen J. Mistysyn sold 22,749 shares of the stock in a transaction dated Wednesday, July 28th.
+The stock was sold at an average price of $286.46, for a total transaction of $6,516,678.54.
+Following the completion of the sale, the chief financial officer now owns 41,099 shares in the company, valued at $11,773,219.54.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO John G. Morikis sold 155,520 shares of the firm’s stock in a transaction that occurred on Thursday, July 29th.
+The shares were sold at an average price of $288.92, for a total value of $44,932,838.40.
+Following the transaction, the chief executive officer now owns 433,251 shares of the company’s stock, valued at approximately $125,174,878.92.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 215,997 shares of company stock worth $62,880,055 over the last three months.
-Insiders own 0.51% of the company’s stock.
+Insiders have sold 215,997 shares of company stock worth $62,880,055 over the last ninety days.
+0.51% of the stock is currently owned by insiders.

 The Sherwin-Williams Co engages in the manufacture and trade of paint and coatings.
 It operates through the following segments: America Group, Consumer Brands Group, and Performance Coating Group.
 The America Group segment manages the exclusive outlets for Sherwin-Williams branded paints, stains, supplies, equipment, and floor covering.